testvon/alecsatin.github.io/_posts/2001-01-01-lutheran-library.md

 ---
 ## The Lutheran Library

 The editor of the Lutheran Library finds and restores books from earlier eras to strengthen believers today.
-All are available at no charge in epub, azw3, and pdf formats to work in Apple, Kindle, Kobo, PCs, Macs and most other devices.
+All are formatted to work with Kindles<sup>®</sup>, smartphones, tablets, and most other devices.

-* To request a book or report typos:  [Send Email](/contact/)
+* To download a book or to learn more: [Send Email](/contact/)

 * To be notified of future titles: [Notification](/subscribe/)